Sarvandani/Changing-header-of-ambient-noise-data-in-marine-exploration/README.md

 Moving the ocean bottom seismometers on the sea floor demands the necessity of the relocation corrections on the recorded data.
 We have written a python code to make this step easier.
 Before executing, the Sac software must be installed.
-Other parts of header can be corrected accordingly.
+Other parts of the header can be corrected accordingly.
+The Python script should be executed in the terminal.

 We would be happy if you could cite our paper for acknowledgement.